StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 # Instructions for one click deployment to heroku
 - Create a heroku account (if you don't have an account)- you will need to connect a credit card to your account
 - Fill out environment variables in form --> instructions about that below
+- For more context on variables/settings, please visit [here](https://github.com/MoveOnOrg/Spoke/blob/main/docs/REFERENCE-environment_variables.md)
 - Do not start any of the processes/dynos besides `web` (see below for non-Twilio uses)
 - The default setup is a free tier for processing and the database.
 See below for scaling and production requirements

+## Important Note for First Time Deployers:
+- There is a variable named `SUPPRESS_SELF_INVITE` in your configuration variables in Heroku.
+When this is set to nothing, anyone can visit your app and create an organization.
+When is set to 'true', then when a person signs up and visits your app, they will not create an organization.
+On first deployment, it should be set to nothing to ensure that the you have the ability to create an organization and view the full functionality of the application.

 ## Notes about auth0 environment variable setup